Last updated on August 14th, 2021 at 01:03 pm

 How to make Air Fryer Salmon?

 - Cook.
-Next, carefully place the fillets in the fryer basket.
-Set to 390F, and cook for 7 minutes.
+Next, carefully place the seasoned salmon fillets in the air fryer basket.
+Then, cook for 7 minutes.
 Check afterward to see if it’s done as you prefer.
 If not, turn it on again for a minute until it’s perfect.

 - Serve.
 Enjoy it warm with some freshly squeezed lemon juice.